-Clothes drying Conditions

-screened from view recommende

-from the primary or d that

-secondary street. mechanical

-clothes drying

-facilities be

-provided for

-each dwelling

-and for

-clothes drying

-to be

-screened

-from view of

-street or any

-other public

-place.
+Clothes drying screened from view from the primary or secondary street.
+Conditions recommend ed that mechanical clothes drying facilities be provided for each dwelling and for clothes drying to be screened from view of street or any other public place. --- -- --